Krishan00007/C-program-notes/c program.c.md

 circumference of circle:37.680000
 Area of circle:113.040001
 ```
-## 9:To find area and volume of rectangle
+## 9:Write a source code to find area and volume of rectangle
 ```
 //find area and volume of rectangle
 #include<stdio.h>